SMPP Research

 Chair, Department of Strategic Management & Public Policy; The Lindner-Gambal Professor of Business Ethics

 The early careers of professional managers and labor market inequality are among Jennifer Merluzzi’s research interests.
 She has also gained attention for her examination of the obstacles that young, single women with high potential face in advancing to leadership roles, especially in male-dominated fields; her analysis of how social networks influence difficult work relationships; and her studies on how masculine identities in professions—such as law enforcement—affect performance, promotion, and the use of force.
-Her work appears in Administrative Science Quarterly, Academy of Management Discoveries, and Social Science Research, as well as& Fast Company and Harvard Business Review.
+Her work appears in Administrative Science Quarterly, Academy of Management Discoveries, and Social Science Research, as well as Fast Company and Harvard Business Review.
+Jennifer also serves as a Senior Editor at Organization Science.

 Associate Professor of Strategic Management & Public Policy